SmartyTomato/AHKManager/README.md

       - Create profile for your daily programming, gaming, scripting, ... anything.
 Start it on the fly
 3. Script management
       - Add script into profile or library
+      - Start and stop on the fly
 4. Minimize to tray
       - If you don't want a interface interrupt you, minimize it to tray.
-Double click to restore
+Double click tray icon to restore
+5. Smart library and profile
+      - Library and profile in the repository automatically saved, so you don't have to add again

 # Release
 Please goto release folder to get the latest releases.